When to Give Up On Your Writing Project … and When to Keep Going

 Ditch It When … You Took on Something You Didn’t Love

-If you’re slogging away intermittently on a “for the money” project, then maybe it’s time to ditch it for good and move on to something that fires you up instead.
+If you’re slogging away intermittently on a “for the money” project, maybe it’s time to ditch it for good and move on to something that fires you up instead.

-If the thought of writing the next chapter of your novel or the next post for your blog fills you with dread rather than excitement, then it’s time to move on.
+If the thought of writing the next chapter of your novel or the next post for your blog fills you with dread rather than excitement, it’s time to move on.
 What do you really want to write?

 Stick With It When … You Doubt Yourself